Best walking shoes - July 2018

 Ideally, walking shoes should be replaced every 6-9 months, but that depends on how much you use the trainer for walking.
 If users walk around 4-5 miles a day, then in 6-9 months, the walking shoe would have traveled about 1,000 - 1,500 miles and will show signs of deterioration in some form or another.
 Either the outsole gets worn out, or the midsole is starting to compress or disintegrate, and parts of the upper may begin to unthread or detach.

-The bones of the foot form the arch and are strengthened by ligaments and tendons.
+The bones of the foot form an arch which is strengthened by ligaments and tendons.
 Its purpose is to support the weight when the person is in an upright position.
 There are different types of foot arches: neutral, flat (flexible or rigid), and high.
 The type of arch has an impact on how a person walks.

 Flat and rigid feet.
 As for the rigid flat feet, it is the result of inflexible bone structures in the foot and no arch is seen even when the person is on their tiptoes.
 Individuals with rigid flat feet will need a walking shoe with stability or motion control features that would prevent too much in-rolling of the foot.